zimmermannlowbrass/the-west-taghkonic-diner-adventure-game/README.md

 ### GAMEOVER

 The game is over when your stress hits 50 or above OR if all five tables are full.
-Count your cash and pat yourself on the back.
-This is a hard job.
+Count your cash and pat yourself on the back!
 *********************

 ## Tips and Tricks